tscmoo/bwapi/README.md

  - Get comprehensive information on the unit types, upgrades, technologies, weapons, and more.
  - Study and research real-time AI algorithms in a robust commercial RTS environment.

+## Legal ##
+Starcraft and Starcraft: Broodwar are trademarks of Blizzard Entertainment.
+BWAPI is a third party "hack" that violates the End User License Agreement (EULA).
+It is strongly recommended to purchase a legitimate copy of Starcraft: Broodwar from Blizzard Entertainment before using BWAPI.